kalliste/seL4-c89/C89-PROJECT.md

      that the compiler can prove a value is always produced.

 ## Next Steps
-- Extend the new portable constant helpers to the generated capability tables and x86 machine helpers that still rely on `ULL` literals.
+- Replace the remaining C99 constructs uncovered by the latest strict build
+  run:
+  - Drop the C++-style comments emitted in the generated wrapper sources.
+  - Provide C89-friendly definitions for the 64-bit typedefs and helpers in `stdint.h`/`util.h` so they no longer rely on `long long`.
+  - Resolve the duplicated seL4 basic types between `simple_types.h` and the shared kernel headers.
 - Rework the PC99 interrupt helpers so that the generated statements avoid declaration-after-statement issues and variadic macro misuse under strict C90.
 - Audit architecture helpers for unused parameters and modern inline idioms